Irohny/YGO_Card_Classifikation/README.md

 # YGO_Card_Classifikation

-Classification of different card in one deck.
+Classification of differents card in one deck.